Paybook/Lite.FrontEnd.React/README.md

 ```
 ## API Request list

-You can use the pre-made apicall functions to call any of the [paybook method](https://www.paybook.com/syncdocs#api-Credentials-GetCredentials), just inclue the apicall file:
+You can use the pre-made apicall functions to call any of the [paybook method](https://www.paybook.com/syncdocs#api-Credentials-GetCredentials), just include the apicall file:

 ```
 import apicall from './redux/apicall'